Left restriction monoids from left $E$-completions

-When a left restriction semigroup $S$ is viewed as a constellation $(S,\circ,D)$ as above, then the latter is inductive, and for $s,t\in S$, $s\circ t=st$ whenever the former is defined and $s|e=se$ for all $e\in D(S)$.
-Conversely, it was shown in Proposition 4.5 of \cite{inductive} that an inductive constellation $P$ can be made into a left restriction semigroup by extending the partial multiplication to an everywhere-defined one by defining, for all $s,t\in P$, $s\otimes t:= (s|D(t))\circ t$, which in turn is equal to $(s\cdot D(t))\circ s)\circ t$, where $s\cdot D(t)$ is as in Lemma \ref{newindchar}.
-We call this the {\em induced left restriction semigroup} on $P$.
 It was shown in \cite{inductive} that the categories of inductive constellations (where the morphisms are ordered radiants as defined in \cite{inductive}) and left restriction semigroups (where the morphisms are semigroup homomorphisms respecting $D$) are isomorphic.
 It is easily seen that the natural order in a left restriction semigroup is the same as the natural order when it is viewed as a constellation under this correspondence.

 More generally, in a unary semigroup $S$ with unary operation $d$, one can define the {\em restricted product} $x\circ y:=xy$ only if $xd(y)=x$.
-In \cite{demonize}, the unary semigroups $S$ for which $(S,\circ,d)$ is a constellation were characterised as the class of demigroups, defined in the introduction.
+In \cite{demonize}, the unary semigroups $S$ for which $(S,\circ,d)$ is a constellation were characterised as the class of demigroups as in Definition \ref{demidef}.